imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/nlq.md

 ```

 !!!
 Note
-    NLQ, as a topic, is DB agnostic, but in reality different NLQ systems are built for specific DBs for example SQL, SPARQL, MongoDB QL, etc.
+    NLQ, as a topic, is DB agnostic.
+But in reality different NLQ systems are built for specific DBs for example SQL, SPARQL, MongoDB QL, etc.

 ## Code

-- Let us try to explore the different ready made solutions for NLQ.
+- Let us explore the different ready made solutions for NLQ.

 ### TaPaS